SQream/sqream_docs/getting_started/client_platforms/r.rst

 You can use R to interact with a SQream DB cluster.

-This tutorial is a guide that will show you how to connect R to SQream DB.

-.. contents:: In this topic:
-   :local:

 JDBC
 ====

 #.
 Get the :ref:`SQream DB JDBC driver<java_jdbc>`.

 #.
 In R, install RJDBC

    .. code-block:: rconsole